dgerosa/gwbinaries_florence_2026/README.md

 This class assumes students have already seen and understood (well, that's a big word!)
 General Relativity at the graduate level, including general knowledge of tensor and vector calculus.

 I mostly follow Maggiore's textbook (*"[Gravitational waves, Volume 1: theory and experiments](https://global.oup.com/academic/product/gravitational-waves-9780198570745?q=maggiore&lang=en&cc=it)"*).
-Indeed, numbering of sections and equations in my notes refer to Maggiore's book.
+Indeed, numbering of sections and equations in Davide's notes refer to Maggiore's book.

 ## Lecture notes